Mahmoud Hashemi Shahroudi: Illness and death

 Shahroudi was admitted to a Tehran hospital in May 2017 due to illness.
 Some other officials, including the Iranian Supreme leader Ali Khamenei, visited him.
 Shahroudi's physician indicated that his surgery was for a "fairly common digestive disorder".
 In January 2018, Shahroudi's son announced that he had traveled abroad to continue the treatment but did not refer to the country in which the further treatment was sought.
 The Hannoversche Allgemeine newspaper reported on 4 January 2018 that Shahroudi was currently in the International Neuroscience Institute in Hannover, Germany.

 The news agencies then confirmed the news, a photo of Shahroudi was published along with Majid Samii, who heads the center.
+Shahroudi’s presence draw a lot of criticism in Germany.
+The mass-circulation Bild daily’s front-page headline Monday read: “Death judge in Iran, luxury patient in Germany.”
 At the same time, many Iranians from Germany resorted to the Neurology Clinic.
 So from these protests and criticisms made to Samii, a physician and surgeon in the Iranian brain, conducted an interview with the BBC Persian Department, claiming that he was not aware of the policy because of his departure.
 A poster on Instagram wrote that "Any medicine that treats a patient with sex, race, sexual orientation, politics, or any other component".